Presented by the ILA Intellectual Freedom Committee.

 Special consideration will be given to events or contributions relating directly to the First Amendment.
 The committee is also interested in recognizing activities related to the broader topics of freedom of information, with the understanding that contributions must impact directly on Illinois and its citizens to be considered.

-Name and reason for the choice will be presented to the ILA Board and Quality Books, Inc. The chosen recipient will be informed in advance and given the right of refusal because recognition from publicized intellectual freedom activities sometimes kindles controversy.
-In the event that no deserving nominations are received, the ILA Intellectual Freedom Committee members may not then nominate a recipient.
-Instead, the award will not be given.
+Name and reason for the choice will be presented to the Intellectual Freedom Committee.
+The chosen recipient will be informed in advance and given the right of refusal because recognition from publicized intellectual freedom activities sometimes kindles controversy.

 The recipient will be presented with a certificate and a $500 financial award.

-Please note that monetary award amounts are subject to change without notice and are contingent upon donor funding supplied at the time the award is presented.
+Please note that monetary award amounts are subject to change without notice and are contingent upon sponsor funding supplied at the time the award is presented.

 The nominator’s statement of support should address all criteria under the individual awards as outlined.
 Nominator must submit the nomination form and attach all support statements, letters, and documentation, etc. required by the award’s criteria.
 ILA must receive all nominations by May 15.